Agua Hedionda Spa

-Agua Hedionda means in Spanish "Foul Smelling Water", and is also the name of the residential neighborhood around the spa, with approximately 10,000 inhabitants.
+Agua Hedionda means in Spanish "foul-smelling water", and is also the name of the residential neighborhood around the spa, with approximately 10,000 inhabitants.
 The name was likely due to sulfur in the water.

-The Spa
+Sulfur spring

 The waters originate from the melting snows of the Popocatepetl and Ixtaccihuatl volcanoes.
 It is probable that the spring was visited since antiquity by the Olmecs, the Teotihuacans, the Chalca tribe, the Tlahuica tribe, and the Aztecs.
 Chemical analysis of the waters was made in the late 19th century and the current spa premises of Agua Hedionda were built by the Mexican government in 1928.